open-telemetry/opentelemetry-ruby-contrib/instrumentation/CONTRIBUTING.md

 ### README and Yardoc

-The `instrumentation_generator` will create a `README.md` file for your instrumentation.
+The `instrumentation_generator` creates a `README.md` file for your instrumentation.
 Please ensure that the `README` is up-to-date and contains the following:

-1. The span names, events, and semantic attributes that are emitted by the instrumentation
+1. The span names, events, and semantic attributes emitted by the instrumentation
-2. The configuration options that are available
+2. The configuration options available
 3. Any known limitations or caveats
 4. The minimum supported gem version

+> :information_source: See the `ActiveJob` instrumentation [`README`](./active_job/README.md) for a comprehensive example.

 In addition to that, there should also be redundant `yardoc` comments in the entrypoint of your gem, i.e. the subclass `OpenTelemetry::Instrumentation::Base`.

-> :information_source: See the `ActiveJob` instrumentation [`README`](./active_job/README.md) for a comprehensive example.
+> :information_source: See the `Sidekiq::Instrumentation` [class description](./sidekiq/lib/opentelemetry/instrumentation/sidekiq/instrumentation.rb) for a comprehensive example.

 ### Examples